- EMERGING INITIATIVES

 The Massachusetts Clean Energy Internship Program helps prepare the next generation of clean energy workers by funding internships for students and recent graduates at Massachusetts clean energy and water innovation companies.

-2018 Summer Session: May 16, 2018 – August 31, 2018
+2018 Fall Session: September 1, 2018 – December 15, 2018

 INTERNSHIP PROGRAM HIGHLIGHTS

 • Funding is allocated on a first-come first-served basis to employers that register, perform eligibility checks, and submit all required materials to MassCEC.
 Funding will be allocated until it is exhausted or the submission deadline is met.
 MassCEC is not able to place interns once the available funding is fully reserved or after the submission deadline.
 Please take note of the important program dates below.

 • Interns are not allowed to sign non-compete agreements (see Question #11) with their Host

 • We have found that the most proactive students are the ones that get placed into internships with clean energy employers.
 You may identify registered employers through the list included on your profile, or reach out to previously participating employers such as those found here.

 Open enrollment and intern selection begins